 Cholangiocarcinoma cell death mechanisms

 My lab is focused on cell death in liver cancer, specifically cholangiocarcinoma, a malignant tumor arising in the bile duct epithelium.
-Clinically, this tumor is very difficult to treat and the prognosis is poor.
-In part, this is due to resistance of tumor cells to apoptosis upon chemotherapy or targeted therapy.
+Clinically, this tumor is very difficult to treat and new treatment options are needed.
+Resistance of tumor cells to apoptosis upon chemotherapy or targeted therapy is a challenge.
 Cholangiocarcinoma cells resist apoptotic signaling induced by TRAIL (a tumor surveillance death ligand), both through increased expression of anti-apoptotic microRNAs and through decreased expression of pro-apoptotic microRNAs.
+Further studies are investigating FGFR4 signaling in malignant disease progression.
 Decreased apoptosis signaling may impact the response to anti-tumor therapies, and reversing this resistance has the potential to improve treatment of this devastating disease.

 Non-alcoholic fatty liver disease